miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 Now we have a solid foundation for building out the rest of the pipeline workflow while maintaining clean architecture principles!

-Me: Check my implementation before before wiring it up.
+**Me**: Check my implementation before before wiring it up.

-Claude: Looking at your implementation, I notice a few important points that need attention:
+**Claude**: Looking at your implementation, I notice a few important points that need attention:

 1. **MiniDataAPI Spec Alignment**
    ```python